gavinmcfarland/postcss-magic-token/README.md

 [![Build Status][cli-img]][cli-url]
 [![Support Chat][git-img]][git-url]

-A `tok()` function for referencing design tokens and CSS variables intelligently based on the current property and the current selector.
+A function for referencing design tokens and CSS variables intelligently based on the current property and the current selector.

 ## Usage